Project Goals Data Synthesis

 Participants expressed confusion at the verbiage "recipe archives" as it seemed to represent past items.
 This delayed the duration of testing.

-I conducted user testing to assess whether or not participants could successfully use the key feature of my Byte Sized app.
+I assessed via user testing whether or not participants could successfully use the key feature of my Byte Sized app.
 I conducted tests with prompt scripts and used the following metrics to gauge their success: Task duration, completion rates, errors made, and a post test qualitative feedback survey.

 A "Byte sized" learning tool that gamifies a restaurant's training information into engaging, digestible lessons for menu knowledge.